Calais, Maine: History

+During the War of 1812, the United States and British North America agreed to a ceasefire on the border between St. Stephen and Calais, as "a collision between those whose dwellings are within gunshot of each other would have produced the most unhappy consequences...and the authorities effectually restrained the violence that sometimes springs from rash and intemperate men."

 Calais is the home of the first railroad built in the state of Maine, the Calais Railroad, incorporated by the state legislature on February 17, 1832.
 It was built to transport lumber from a mill on the St. Croix River opposite Milltown, New Brunswick, 2 mi to the tidewater at Calais in 1835.
 In 1849, the name was changed to the Calais & Baring Railroad, and the line was extended 4 mi farther to Baring.
 In 1870, it became part of the St. Croix & Penobscot Railroad.

 Calais was incorporated as a city on August 24, 1850.
 On July 18, 1864, Confederate agents crossed the border from New Brunswick and attempted to rob a bank in Calais.

 The Calais Free Library was designed by Boston architect Arthur H. Vinal and opened on July 4, 1893.
 The Romanesque Revival building was listed on the National Register of Historic Places in 2001.

 Other places in Calais listed on the National Register of Historic Places are the Calais Historic District, Calais Residential Historic District, Devils Head Site, Gilmore House, Thomas Hamilton House, Hinckley Hill Historic District, Holmes Cottage, Dr. Job Holmes House, Theodore Jellison House, Pike's Mile Markers, St. Anne's Episcopal Church, George Washburn House and Whitlocks Mill Light.